h2non/fw/README.md

 ## Features

-- Common control-flow management (series, parallel...)
+- Support series or parallel control-flow modes
+- Collections transformers and mapping (each, map...)
 - Runs in node and browsers
 - Simple and easy-to-use API
 - Tiny (<200 SLOC)